osllmai/indox_Router/docs/docs/examples/openai-sdk.md

-# Using OpenAI SDK with IndoxRouter
+# Using OpenAI SDK with indoxhub

-You can use the familiar OpenAI SDK with IndoxRouter to access all supported providers through the OpenAI-compatible API.
+You can use the familiar OpenAI SDK with indoxhub to access all supported providers through the OpenAI-compatible API.
 This is perfect if you're already using OpenAI SDK in your codebase.

 ## Setup

-Install the OpenAI SDK and configure it to use IndoxRouter:
+Install the OpenAI SDK and configure it to use indoxhub:

 ```bash
 pip install openai